kjwilder/lightsout/strategy.md

 ## Key Concepts
 - **Equivalent** — Two sequences of touches are equivalent if they produce the same board.
 - **Parity** — Touching a square twice in a row is the same as not touching it.
-Even counts cancel; odd counts act like a single touch.
+Even counts cancel while odd counts act like a single touch.
 - **Commutativity** — The order of touches does not matter.
 Any reordering of the same touches is equivalent.
 - **Simple sequence** — A sequence where each square is touched at most once.